prosperReigns/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 strcmp compares two string and return a value. value returned is 0 if the two strings  are equal, >0 if the first non-matching character ascii value is graeter than its corresponding character in the second string, and <0 id first non-matching character is less than corresponding ascii value of corresponding character of second string.

 strcmp compares each character of two strings using its ascii value

+## 4-rev_array.

+a program that reverses the elements of an array.

+this program uses the method of swapping two numbers. where the first element is reolaced by the last and the last by the first